 Remind me what exactly happened to Jaime Lannister for stabbing Mad king?
 I don’t remember him being exiled.
 How is this any different?

-Obviously, the Gods in a charge have to be the Old Gods.
+Obviously, the Gods in charge have to be the Old Gods.
 Bran the three-eyed raven is the new king even though he is something else now, as he said himself.

 I assume they had different plans for his character when they choose to bring him back.